De-Feedback V1

 Is there an offline activation/transfer option?

-Yes, enter your license credentials, then click Activate three times and follow each of the prompts.
-For deactivations/transfers, click Deactivate twice within one second and follow the prompts.
+Yes, enter your license credentials, click Activate and follow each of the prompts.
+For deactivations/transfers, click Deactivate and follow the prompts.
 You'll need a USB key or other method of transferring text-based files between machines.
 Do not interrupt or cut short the activation or deactivation process or prematurely close the pop-up windows.

 How do I run patches and upgrades?

-To run a patch or upgrade, make sure the DAW is not open, delete the current plugin file and replace it with the new downloaded file in the same location, then reopen the DAW or restart your machine.
-You may need to rescan for plugins, and on Mac you may also need to first unquarantine the file (instructions at the bottom of this FAQ).
-As of V1.1.2 on our recommended NUC hardware options, you will also need to download the latest VST Host folder and select the version associated with your hardware option.
+To run a patch or upgrade, make sure the DAW is not open, download the new version and install it in the same location, then reopen the DAW or restart your machine.
+You may need to clear the cache and/or rescan for plugins.
+As of V1.1.2 on our dedicated hardware combos, you will also need to download the latest VST Host folder and select the version associated with your hardware option.
 Make sure VST Host is not open, delete the current "vsthostx64" folder from your Desktop and replace it with the new one from the downloaded .zip file, then delete the .zip.
 Open VST Host and, if prompted with a security warning, un-check "Always ask before opening this file" and run the program.
 Restart your machine to confirm VST Host opens automatically at boot.
 The plugin must remain on the Desktop for stock performance settings to work, and the file name — including the extension — must remain unchanged.

 What exactly am I buying?

 The plugin itself is fungible; it will operate on any machine in trial mode with periodic audio drops without an active license.
 The paid license is tied to the specific machine you choose to run the plugin on, and is sold and emailed to you by Fastspring.
-Our recommended computer hardware options are offered through SNUC.
+The dedicated NUC computers are offered through SNUC.
 We recommend a GEN4 Focusrite Scarlett audio interface with the driver from our website — Solo for Option 1, 18i16 for Option 2 PRO.
 GEN2 and older is not recommended.

-What happens when I order a recommended NUC hardware combo?
+What happens when I order a dedicated hardware combo?

-When the NUC hardware combo arrives, what do I do?
+When the dedicated hardware arrives, what do I do?

 First, plug the interface into any computer USB port (except the USB-C port on Option 1, which has been unreliable).
-Use high-quality data transfer cables — preferably the ones that came with the Focusrite.
+Use the USB cables that came with the Focusrite.
 Make sure the interface is switched on (if applicable), then connect the computer power cable.
 For GEN4 interfaces, download and install Focusrite Control 2, then download and install the specific driver from our website.

 Apply any available firmware updates to the interface while connected to the internet.
 Then go to Settings › System › Sound › More Sound Settings and disable the Focusrite interface on both the Playback and Recording tabs so the computer doesn't send alerts through it during use.
 Disconnect and disable internet after setup; we recommend disabling Wi-Fi/Bluetooth and disconnecting Ethernet during normal use to reduce CPU load, and because antivirus protection has been turned off to prioritize audio processing.